olimorris/onedarkpro.nvim/README.md

 **Getting colors before the theme loads**

-Whilst the `get_colors` method is useful in most cases, it may be neccessary to get a theme's colors before it has fully loaded.
-The common use case is for creating custom colors when configuring the theme.
+Whilst the `get_colors` method is useful in most cases, it may be necessary to get a theme's colors before it has fully loaded.
+The common use case is for creating custom colors which are based on the theme's own palette.
 For this the `get_preloaded_colors` method can be used:

 ```lua
 local color = require("onedarkpro.helpers")